yonikremer/wiki_link_back/README.md

 Enter a url to a wikipedia page

-Than you need to enter a url according to the requirements in the message If the input is NOT valid, tou will get the messages:
+Than you need to enter a url according to the requirements in the message

-The url must be to a wikipedia page according to the requirements above.
+Than you will get the following message:
-Enter a url to a wikipedia page
+The number of procceses must be a literal positive int Enter the number of procceses, it's recommended to use the number of cpu's which is (the numer of cpus on your device)

-Untill you will enter a valid url
+Than you need to enter the number of procces

-If the url is valid the program will print:
+If the url and number of procceses are valid the program will print:
 Those are the pages that the page input_url has a url to and they have a link to input_url And than prints every the output_url the satisfy: for your_input, output_url: